bengeh/coding-for-fun/README.md

 randomgen.py is an example of how to call an API with python with JSON params validity.py is some codes for random challenges found online

+Each file indicates a language I have used to solve some problems (could be from leetcode/ hackerrank/ etc) Go stuff: problems solved with GoLang
+Java stuff: problems solved with Java
+Javascript stuff: problems solved with Javascript Python stuff: problems solved with Python

 Need some of these libraries:
 PIL : pip install Pillow
 Rethink : Download from RethinkDB website